JP-Portfolio/Threat-Hunts/README.md

 ---

+## MITRE ATT&CK Mapping
+The detected activities align with the following MITRE ATT&CK tactics and techniques:

+- **Tactic**: Command and Control (TA0011)
+  - **Technique**: T1071 - Application Layer Protocol
+  - **Description**: The use of the TOR browser to establish connections to remote IP addresses (e.g., `80.85.141.186` on port `9001`) indicates encrypted communication over application layer protocols to evade network monitoring.
+- **Tactic**: Execution (TA0002)
+  - **Technique**: T1204.002 - User Execution: Malicious File
+  - **Description**: The user "jay" executed the TOR installer (`tor-browser-windows-x86_64-portable-14.5.5.exe`) via a silent installation, indicating user-initiated execution of a potentially unauthorized application.

+---

 ## Summary

 The user "jay" on the "windows" device initiated and completed the installation of the TOR browser.
 They proceeded to launch the browser, establish connections within the TOR network, and created various files related to TOR on their desktop, including a file named `Items-ordered-tor.txt`.
 This sequence of activities indicates that the user actively installed, configured, and used the TOR browser, likely for anonymous browsing purposes, with possible documentation in the form of the "Items-ordered-tor.txt" file.